Comparison of WordPress Theme Clubs

 Themes Kingdom members get access to attractive themes in a wide variety of categories, including portfolio themes, business themes, blog themes, news themes, and more.

-Like Elegant Themes, the themes from CSS Igniter are only available through club membership and cannot be purchased individually.
-CSS Igniter only offers one membership option, but it includes everything you need.
-For $39 per year you can get access to all of their themes (currently 57 themes), as well as PSD files and static HTML versions of each theme.
+In a recent change, CSS Igniter now offers their themes individually – for $39.
+They also have three membership options.
+For $49 per year you can get access to all of their themes (currently 68 themes), $79 per year you’ll get the PSD files and static HTML versions of each theme as well.
+Lastly, they offer a one-time lifetime purchase of $399 which includes all resources, forever.
 As a member you can use the themes on an unlimited number of domains, including client websites.

 CSS Igniter provides quality portfolio themes, business themes, eCommerce themes, hotel themes, music themes, magazine themes, and more.
 Many of the themes use a responsive layout.